-Investor Attention Allocation and Portfolio Performance: What Information Does It Pay to Pay Attention To?
+Investor Attention and Portfolio Performance: What Information Does It Pay to Pay Attention To?

-We explore a unique dataset on individual investors’ online trading accounts to examine the determinants of their attention allocation and its relation to portfolio performance.
-In particular, we investigate what individual characteristics affect investor attentiveness and what type of information drives investment performance.
-We find distinct differences in investors’ attentiveness and provide evidence that paying attention has differential impact on performance depending on the type of information.
-Portfolio monitoring and attention to financial literacy are positively related to performance, while attention to analytical information is detrimental to performance.
-Attention to technical analysis is also negatively related to performance for actively trading investors, but it is positively related to trading for other investors.
-Overall, our results provide additional evidence to suggest that attention to financial literacy rather than analytical information is the key for investment success.
+We explore a unique dataset on individual investors’ online trading accounts to examine the determinants of their attention and its relation to portfolio performance.
+In particular, we investigate what individual characteristics affect investor attention and what type of information drives investment performance.
+We find distinct differences in investors’ attention and provide evidence that paying attention has a differential impact on performance depending on the type of information.
+Portfolio monitoring and attention to financial education are positively related to performance, while attention to analytical information is detrimental to performance.
+Attention to technical analysis is negatively related to the performance of actively trading investors but improves the performance of less frequent traders.
+Overall, our results provide additional evidence to the suggestion that attention to financial education is the key to investment success.

-Keywords: investor attention, financial literacy, portfolio performance, information type
+Keywords: investor attention, financial education, portfolio performance, information type

 JEL Classification: G11, G29, G40